aarenson/PHPCap/README.md

     1. `REDCapProject`
     1. `REDCapDETHandler`

-* `RestCallRequest.php` is NOT SUPPLIED IN THIS PACKAGE.
-This file is supplied by Vanderbilt University as part of REDCap.
-See http://www.project-redcap.org/ for information about the REDCap consortium.
+* `RestCallRequest.php` This original provenance of this file is unknown.
+It was at one time supplied by Vanderbilt University as part of REDCap as part of a collection of examples for the API.

 * `SampleNotifier.php` includes an example helper class that's needed by PhpCap classes for sending notifications via email if there are